TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

 locking/synchronization.

-Customizing instance and subclass checks
+Customizing instance and subkundi checks
 ----------------------------------------

 The following methods are used to override the default behavior of the :func:`isinstance` and :func:`issubclass` built-in functions.

-In particular, the metaclass :class:`abc.ABCMeta` implements these methods in order to allow the addition of Abstract Base Classes (ABCs) as "virtual base classes" to any class or type (including built-in types), including other ABCs.
+In particular, the metakundi :class:`abc.ABCMeta` implements these methods in order to allow the addition of Abstract Base Classes (ABCs) as "virtual base classes" to any kundi or type (including built-in types), including other ABCs.

 .. method:: class.__instancecheck__(self, instance)